ziyux/AFE/README.md

 MAX_ITER = 10  # Maximum number of iterations for exploration

 EPISODE = 5  # Maximum number of episodes in each iteration, printing results frequency

-GROUP_SIZE = 40  # The size of each group for group features.
-Use 1 if not a group feature

 MAX_COMP = 5  # Maximum complexity for descriptors